agarrharr/ozPop.github.io/_posts/future-posts/2016-08-04-cozy-with-pry.md

 ---
+css: cozy-with-pry
 layout: post
-title: Getting more cozy with Pry
+title: Getting More Cozy With Pry
+header-img: "img/pry-cozy.png"
 ---

-Topics to be covered
+Moving beyond the basics.

+*Target audience:* Individuals who have some experience with using Pry, Ruby Object Orientation.

+Discussion points:

 * Using gist to create snippets from pry
 * made a typo in pry?